A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Experimental

-Some experiments that do not require high-power microwaves instead utilize a probe with a solenoid coil, rather than the typical hairpin loop employed in the ODNP experiments.
-The solenoid probe accommodates a sample size of 390~μL, allowing for better signal to noise.
-Notably, however, the larger sample size also leads to significantly larger field inhomogeneities.
-A simple off-the-shelf oscilloscope and arbitrary waveform generator assembled into a 15 MHz NMR spectrometer function in conjunction with the same duplexer electronics.
-An enclosed probe with a solenoid coil, placed into the electromagnet of the Bruker EPR system.
-This setup utilizes the GW-Instek AFG-2225 waveform generator, GW-Instek GDS-3254 oscilloscope with digital filtering, and an ENI 3100L RF amplifier. \paragraph{} Finally, the same solenoid probe and duplexer system functions in combination with the SpinCore transceiver board. \paragraph{} A high-field Bruker spectrometer AVANCE III HD spectrometer, equipped with a broadband room temperature SMART probe with Z-gradient, acquired the high-field NMR data.
-By default, phase cycling on a Bruker spectrometer results in selection of only a single coherence pathway.
-To implement the we present a robust template for saving all transients of a phase cycle in \cref{lst:bruker}.
+A high-field Bruker AVANCE III HD spectrometer, equipped with a broadband room temperature SMART probe with Z-gradient, acquired the high-field \gls{nmr} data.
+By default, phase cycling on a Bruker spectrometer results in the selection of only a single coherence pathway.
+To implement the \gls{dcct} schema, we present a robust template for saving all transients of a phase cycle in \cref{lst:bruker}.